kepano/obsidian-minimal/README.md

 ### Layout options

-Minimal includes layout options for images, tables and iframes.
-These can also be enabled on a per-file basis using [helper classes](#helper-filters-and-classes).
+Controls images, tables and iframes.
+These settings can also be enabled on a per-file basis using [helper classes](#helper-filters-and-classes).

 - **Image grids** — turns consecutive images into columns.
 To make a new row, add an extra line break between images.
 [Learn more.](https://github.com/kepano/obsidian-minimal/releases/tag/4.2.0)
 - **Default element width** — controls the width of elements by type.
 [Learn more.](https://github.com/kepano/obsidian-minimal/releases/tag/4.2.0)